-- 1. Observe the cooling water flow and flow rate. - 2.
+- 1. When using water cooling, observe the cooling water flow and throughput. - 2.
 When using sealing gas, observe the sealing gas flow and throughput. - 3.
+Observe the reduction of the drive power depending on the mains connection voltage provided. - 4.
 Provide the current supply for the product.